Visual design

 Our font size specifications apply to the minimum sizes required for legibility in the Shopify admin.

-Headings, body text, and interactive elements with text at the minimum required size of 14 px.
+Headings, body text, and interactive elements with text at the minimum required size of 13 pixels.

-The minimum size for headings, body text, and text in interactive elements is 14px.
+Use 13px as the minimum size for headings, body text, and text in interactive elements.

-The minimum size for smaller copy, like captions and subheadings, is 12px.
+12px is the minimum size for smaller copy, like captions and subheadings.

 Icons act as visual aids to help merchants complete tasks.
 They’re often paired with text to make your app easier to use and to disambiguate certain interactions.